 The AI Residency program entails a staff member attending three 90-minute sessions on Friday afternoons, as well as spending some time during work experimenting with ways to use AI to be more effective.
 When considering whether to approve this, supervisors should consider the following benefits:

-Departments are encouraged to support this professional development experience by funding a Copilot for Office365 license for their participating members.
+Departments may choose to support this professional development experience by funding a Copilot for Office365 license for their participating members.
 This license costs $360 a year for a single user, and can be requested by contacting the Information Services Help Desk at help@up.edu.
 Some of the examples used in the course will be focused on Copilot for Office365 and its capabilities, and currently the enterprise Copilot engine is the only one that has been reviewed and approved as appropriate for using to analyze and work with protected data from the University.

 This license is not required for participation, and participants can opt to use either the generative AI platform of their choice or a free option (such as the “web” version of Copilot, which is available for all staff), or the basic capabilities of OpenAI’s free tier of ChatGPT).